aratare-jp/epsilon-clj/docs/about.md

 The above list are just some of the problems I've personally encountered when using Epsilon.
 Some of which have been resolved since then, but a lot still remains.

-And this is where `epsilon-clj` enters the scene.
+This is where `epsilon-clj` enters the scene.

-`epsilon-clj` brings a much more streamlined experience where you can use what you need, and it will take care of the rest.
-Generating a file is as simple as calling a function with the template, the models and where you want to put the file, instead of having importing and configuring lots of things.
+`epsilon-clj` was created to bring a much more streamlined experience where you can use what you need, and it will take care of the rest.
+Generating a file is as simple as calling a function with the template, the models and where you want to put the file, and leave the back-scene configurations to `epsilon-clj` to take care.

-It also aims to either solve or work around the aforementioned problems so you don't have to waste time trying to figure out things yourself.

-Lastly, it brings great features like template hot-reload so you can work faster without interruption.
+It also aims to either solve or work around the aforementioned problems and bring great features like template hot-reload so you can work faster and happier(!) without interruption.

 So, head over to the next page to try `epsilon-clj` out!.